-The National Institute of Standards and Technology (NIST) defines Smart Manufacturing as systems that are “fully-integrated, collaborative manufacturing systems that respond in real time to meet changing demands and conditions in the factory, in the supply network, and in customer needs.”
-In this definition, the main thing is: "real time", i.e. as quickly as possible.
-The mentioned goals are achieved due to the intensive and comprehensive use of information technologies and cyber-physical systems at all stages of production and delivery of products.
+The National Institute of Standards and Technology (NIST) defines Smart Manufacturing as systems that are “fully-integrated, collaborative manufacturing systems that respond in real-time to meet changing demands and conditions in the factory, in the supply network, and in customer needs.”
+In this definition, the main thing is: "real-time", i.e. as quickly as possible.
+The mentioned goals are achieved due to the intensive and comprehensive use of information technologies and cyber-physical systems at all stages of the production and delivery of products.

-Smart Manufacturing, along with Industrial Internet of Things, is at the heart of Industry 4.0 (Industrie 4.0).
+Smart Manufacturing, along with the Industrial Internet of Things, is at the heart of Industry 4.0 (Industrie 4.0).
 This name was given to the program of the German government for the development of high technologies.
-A characteristic feature of Industry 4.0 is fully automated production, where all processes are managed in real time and taking into account changing external conditions.
+A characteristic feature of Industry 4.0 is fully automated production, where all processes are managed in real-time and taking into account changing external conditions.